Samantha Sanderson Brown, Psy.D Co-Founder

 Born and raised in Columbus, Ohio, Samantha played soccer for 16 years.
 She earned athletic and academic scholarships at Louisiana State University.
 After her freshman year she transferred to the University of Miami (FL) with an athletic scholarship.
 In 2008, during the spring season of her junior year, Samantha suffered two concussions within a short time which resulted in daily headaches, light sensitivity, vertigo, nystagmus, balance issues, memory problems, emotional instability, impulsivity, and a steep decline in grades.
 Ultimately, these injuries ended her soccer career.
 In addition to medication and rest, Samantha engaged in psychotherapy for treatment of anxiety and depression.
 The primary intervention was heart rate variability biofeedback which helped jump start the healing process and her acceptance that her soccer career ended.
 Based on her report, she felt her recovery was complete after two years.

 After graduating from the University of Miami (FL) in 2009, she worked for three years before returning to school.
 In 2012, was accepted into the School of Professional Psychology at Wright State University with the goal of attaining her doctorate to work with athletes who have suffered concussions.
 Two months before her program began, Samantha was rear ended by a semi-truck and suffered another concussion from whiplash.
 This time her symptoms included memory loss, headaches, light and noise sensitivity, anxiety, fatigue, sleep disturbance, visual difficulties, and tremor.
 While most of her symptoms resolved after one year, she continues to deal with lingering anxiety, hand tremor, and visual difficulties (over-convergence).
 Throughout her graduate program Samantha has made every effort to work with athletes who are dealing with injury, especially concussion, and bring awareness to the psychological effects of concussion and concussion recovery.
-She is currently in the final year of her doctorate in psychology and is completing her internship in Rehabilitation Psychology at Mount Sinai Health System in New York City.
+Her pre-doctoral internship was in the Rehabilitation Medicine Department at Mount Sinai Health System in New York City.
+She completed her training as a Doctor of Psychology (Psy.D) in September 2017.
+Samantha is currently working towards licensure in a private practice on the Upper West Side of Manhattan.

 Lauren Long Co-Founder